A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: LP metric for sets of trajectories

-In this section, inspired by Bento's LP metrics \cite{bento2016metric}, we show that the metric in \eqref{eq:mdmetric} can be reformulated as a mixed binary-linear programming problem \cite{papadimitriou1982combinatorial}.
-When the binary constraints are relaxed, we get an LP problem which provides a lower bound for the metric and is also a metric on the space of finite sets of trajectories.
-This LP metric is computable in polynomial time.
-We also describe an implementation of the LP relaxation metric using ADMM, in which the computation scales linearly with the batch duration $T$ compared to a direct implementation.
+In this section, we first show that the metric in \eqref{eq:mdmetric} can be reformulated as an integer linear programming problem \cite{papadimitriou1982combinatorial} in Section \ref{subsec:binLP}.
+In Section \ref{sub:LP_metric}, we explain that when the integer constraints are relaxed, the result is an LP problem which provides a lower bound of the metric, can be computed in polynomial time, and is also a metric.
+We also explain the metric decomposition and how to reduce the computational burden in Sections \ref{sec:Decomposition} and \ref{sub:clustering}, respectively.